Medical Power of Attorney: What Family Caregivers Don’t Know

-The role of a medical power of attorney is to support the “principal” or the elderly parent who executed the document.
+The role of a medical power of attorney is to support the “principal” or the elderly parent who executed the legal document.
 The adult child is considered the “agent.”
 Most elderly parents have the goal of remaining independent and living in their own homes for as long as possible.

-Creating a Power of Attorney Care Plan
+Creating a Medical Power of Attorney Care Plan

-The goal of having this information in writing, in addition to having estate documents drafted that include a living will, is that the information can be confirmed by the elderly parent as accurate.
-When emergency care needs arise, families can become emotional and disagree about what an elderly parent would have wanted for care.
+The goal of creating a medical power of attorney care plan is so that the information can be reviewed and confirmed by the elderly parent to be accurate.
+When emergency care needs arise, family members can become emotional and disagree about what an elderly parent would have wanted for care.

-Written documents avoid confusion and provide a plan for the medical power of attorney to follow in spite of disagreement by brothers and sisters or other family members.
+Written documents avoid confusion and provide a plan for the medical power of attorney to follow despite potential disagreement by brothers and sisters or other family members.
 Written documents describing the wishes of an elderly parent eliminate guesswork and assumptions.

 Medical Decision Making

 - Reviewing medical information and the consequences of decisions with an elderly parent

-- discussing the short- and long-term prognosis of chronic disease and associated care
+- Discussing the short- and long-term prognosis of chronic disease and associated care

 Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs)

 Depending on the health situation of an elderly parent, daily decisions about various types of assistance may be required.
-Elderly parents struggle over time with completing activities of daily living.
+Elderly parents struggle over time with completing activities of daily living or ADLs.
 ADL is the abbreviation for activities of daily living that include: bathing, managing continence, eating, dressing, toileting, mobility, and transfers.
 This type of assistance is needed as the health and physical abilities of an elderly parent decline.